 On the first Thursday, join us for the artist talk and opening reception of each month's Photographer of the Month.

 Then on the third Thursday we feature lectures by local and visiting experts in a wide-ranging series of topics regarding the photographic arts.

 Find information about these lectures series and other special events in Education: Events & Lectures.

 To further our aim of bringing the Midwestern photographic community together, PhotoMidwest organizes and hosts a biannual photography festival, which includes a series of lectures, workshops and exhibits.
 Centered in Madison, distinguished speakers from across the Midwest and around the country are featured.
 The Festival takes place in October of even numbered years (including 2014!)

 PhotoMidwest sponsors other Exhibits throughout the year.
 In the Spring, the Annual Members Exhibition is exhibited at UW-Madison Hospital.
 Other PhotoMidWest sponsored exhibitions can be found under Exhibits.
 Individual members and member-groups organize exhibits of their photographic work at many places during the year.
 These exhibitions can be found by reading the Announcements.

 PhotoMidwest shares gallery, classroom and studio space with several area professional photographers at the Paterson Street Studio in downtown Madison, Wisconsin.
-In addition to our public open gallery every Sunday from 12 - 4 pm, our facilities include members-only access to our wet dark room (by appointment) and digital print lab (Sundays, 12 - 4 pm) .
-The Studio has an LCD projector with VGA, HDMI and DisplayPort inputs for use during our meeting and classes.
+In addition to our public open gallery every Sunday from 12 - 4 pm, our facilities include members-only access to our wet darkroom (by appointment) and digital print lab (Sundays, 12 - 4 pm) .
+The Studio has both a 65" flat panel display with HDMI and DisplayPort inputs and also an LCD projector with VGA, HDMI and DisplayPort inputs for use during our meetings and classes.